qrti/picoLog/README.md

 start sampling      to start sampling without script a battery and START button must be connected without script      see schematic for details, see also point Save Stop
-                    while power up START is pressed      ->  start sampling not pressed  ->  USB serial for script control
+                    - start sampling
+                      while power up or after RESET is released keep START pressed until LED is blinking fast, now release START
+                    - script control with USB serial if START is not pressed while power up or after RESET

 d dump              loads samples from Pico and writes them to a file on PC
                     (see variable DUMPFILE in python script)